 EMDR stands for eye movement desensitization and reprocessing.
 It is a form of psychotherapy that relies on eye movements to help reprogram the brain.
 Francine Shapiro developed EMDR therapy in 1989.
 She noticed that while she recalled a stressful thought, her eyes moved involuntarily.
 When she brought the movements under voluntary control, she became less anxious.

 Stressful events are known to adversely affect many people.
 EMDR is based on the theory that persistent, prolonged reactions to trauma are due to partially or entirely unprocessed memories.
 EMDR is believed to be related to the Rapid Eye Movement (REM) that occurs during deep sleep.
 Through a similar process to REM sleep, EMDR is thought to release and assist in the processing of traumatic memories.
-It is believed to help alleviate trauma symptoms and is often used to treat Post Traumatic Stress Disorder.
-EMDR has also been used to treat panic attacks, phobias, stress, and addiction.
+It is believed to help alleviate trauma symptoms and is often used to treat Post Traumatic Stress Disorder. emdr therapist charlotte nc treats panic attacks, phobias, stress, and addiction.

 People often believe emotional trauma takes a long time to resolve.
 EMDR therapists believe the mind can heal from trauma much as the body recovers from injury.
 When the body is injured it will recover; if something remains in the wound, or re-injury occurs, the wound won’t heal.
 Healing can happen, once the blockage is removed from the wound.
 Practitioners believe EMDR is the instrument that can clear the blockage from a mental injury.